Mount Allison works with many external contractors, vendors, and suppliers.

 - Time shall be of the essence in the performance of this Purchase Order.

 The purpose of the preregistration process for construction services is to determine the qualifications of potential suppliers related to the various trades, products and services required for general construction projects at Mount Allison University.
 Professional expertise and previous relevant experience will generally form a significant factor in evaluating applications.

 - Fill in the Certification and Contractor Data Form

 - Supply a current copy of proof of insurance

-- Supply a copy of the current work safe clearance certificate
+- Supply current work safe clearance certificate

 Current tender or construction opportunities will be listed below and publicly advertised on the New Brunswick Opportunities Network website.

 Before responding to a tender, please read the University's Code of Business Conduct Policy.